 Defense attorneys specialize in criminal law.
 When police arrest suspects who do not have the means to hire a private criminal defense attorney, the court will provide the suspect with a public defender.
 If you find yourself accused of a wobbler offense, it is imperative to find the right defense attorney to represent your case.

 Try to find a local defense attorney.
 Typically, the attorney you hire from a local firm will have extensive experience dealing with the courthouse and possibly even the judge assigned to your case.
 A local defense attorney will have a deep understanding of local law enforcement, prosecutors, and court proceedings, and this can be invaluable when arguing your case.

 Additionally, look for a criminal defense attorney with experience handling the charges you face.
 For example, if you face charges for driving under the influence, the case could result in misdemeanor or felony charges depending on the specifics of the incident that led to your arrest.
-An attorney with vast experience in handling DUI cases will likely know what factors will impact your case and be able to mount a much better defense than a less experienced defense attorney or public defender.
+A Riverside DUI lawyer with vast experience in handling diving under the influence cases will likely know what factors will impact your case and be able to mount a much better defense than a less experienced defense attorney or public defender.